Angels roll to 10-3 win, send D-backs to 10th straight loss

 These days, he’s a key contributor in the middle of the Angels’ order, batting .339 with five homers.
 It’s a big reason Los Angeles has been able to rise in the standings without star Mike Trout, who has missed multiple weeks with a strained right calf.

 Arizona is on its second double-digit losing streak this season after a 13-game skid from May 17-29.
+Ketel Marte led the Diamondbacks with two hits and a walk.

 SERPIENTES